May 2022 Accessibility Corner Blog

 1. Maintain legal compliance and avoid lawsuits

-According to Level Access, "60% of organizations reported that current litigation trends have motivated them to move faster to achieve accessibility compliance."
+According to Level Access, 60% of organizations reported that current litigation trends have motivated them to move faster to achieve accessibility compliance.

 Yet many organizations still have a ways to go to be equitable.
 There are many accessibility guidelines and recommendations out there.
 It may feel overwhelming to try to meet every criterion all at once.
 But it is important to start and continually keep improving.
 We invite you to explore the resources below to make your work more accessible: